Sparta8185/Codign-platform-for-students-Fixed/README.md

 - The platform is designed to run locally, and no login is required for users.
 - The initial C program loaded into the editor is a simple "Hello, World!" program.
-- The right side of the page displays a PDF document, and the signature "Created by Res.
+- The right side of the page displays a PDF document, and the signatured "Created by Res.
 Asst.
 Okan DÜZYEL, Dept. of Electrical and Electronics Engineering".

 ## License